 - a Measurement Period, indicating the period to generate periodic usage reports to the CP function.

-Action" IE identifying the substitute FAR the UP function shall apply, for the traffic identified by the PDR to which the URR is associated, when exhausting any of these quotas.
+If the UP function indicated support of the Quota Action feature in the UP Function Features IE, when the CP function provisions a Volume Quota or Time Quota in a URR, the CP function may also provision the "FAR ID for Quota Action" IE identifying the substitute FAR the UP function shall apply, for the traffic identified by the PDR to which the URR is associated, when exhausting any of these quotas.
 This FAR may require the UP function to drop the packets or redirect the traffic towards a redirect destination as specified in clause 5.4.7.

 NOTE 7: A PDR can be associated with multiple URRs.
 If one of these URRs requires the UP function to drop the user data packets, e.g. when the Quota has been exhausted, the other URRs associated to the PDR need also to stop their measurements, except for URRs including the Measurement Information with the 'Measurement Before QoS Enforcement' flag set to "1".